adnzaki/simple-tag-bootstrap/README.md

 - `BaseClass::id(string $id)` to create an ID to component
 - `BaseClass::event(array $events = [])` to store event handler.
 You can pass any event handling attributes from pure Javascript to Javascript framework like Vue.js<br>
 Check out each of component's example to see how to use them.
+- `BaseClass::preventBrowserOutput()` to prevent SimpleTag `render()` function from directly send the output to the browser.
+By running this method, you have to use `echo` statement when calling component's render method.
+- `BaseClass::position(string $positionStart, string $positionEnd, string $translate = '')` to set position of an element.
+Click [here](https://getbootstrap.com/docs/5.1/utilities/position/) for more detail explanation.
+- `BaseClass::positionType(string $value)` to set position value like static, relative, absolute, fixed, and sticky.